MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/AdvancedPayroll.md

 | Shift Code        | 03            | Add-On A01 Amount | \$1.00        |
 | Adjusted Pay Rate |               |                   | \$12.60       |

-This example is calculated using a Pay Policy Priority of Company, Department, Position and Shift Code.
+This example is calculated using a Pay Policy Priority of Company,Department, Position and Shift Code.

 ### Setting up Pay Policy Manager

 Several important settings must be correctly set up for the Pay Policy Manager Adjusted Pay Rate functionality to be activated.

 ### Add-On Setup

 Use the Add-On Setup window to set up Add-On Codes and corresponding Amounts.
 To open this window, click the **HR and Payroll** series button, click **Pay Policy Manager** on the Setup content pane and then click **Add-On Setup**.

 These Add-On Codes can be assigned to various calculation factors throughout to define specific pay policies that can be applied.
 This data is used to provide adjustments to the Pay Rate based on criteria in the payroll transaction entries.

 Calculation factors that may affect the Pay Rate include: